hdgarrood/purescript-numeric-hierarchy-guide/logic.rst

 Logical equivalence
 -------------------

-We say that two statements are *logically equivalent* if they are either both true or both false.
-Here is a truth table for logical equivalence with some entries missing:
+We say that two statements are *logically equivalent* if they always have the same truth value as each other, that is, if they are always either both true or both false.
+Here is a truth table for logical equivalence with some entries
+missing:

 ========= ========= ===========================
 :math:`P` :math:`Q` :math:`P \Leftrightarrow Q`